Table of Contents

 For network switches, I'm using two cheap 8-port Netgear Managed Switches which get the job done (they can VLAN so perfect with my OpenSense firewall router).

-I have a two Raspberry Pis which power the video surveillance and security system, and take care of home automations, like turning on the lights in the morning and so on.
+I have a few Raspberry Pis which power the video surveillance and security system, and take care of home automations, like turning on the lights in the morning and so on.

 I can probably extend this, but I'm fine with what it does right now.